faramarzmunshi/d2l-nlp/chapter_NLP/.ipynb_checkpoints/4 Word2Vec from Scratch-checkpoint.md

 If we have a window size of 10, and we remove a specific instance of “the” from our text:

-    1. As we train on the remaining words, “the” will not appear in any of their context windows.
+- As we train on the remaining words, “the” will not appear in any of their context windows.
-    2. We’ll have 10 fewer training samples where “the” is the input word.
+- We’ll have 10 fewer training samples where “the” is the input word.

 Note how these two effects help address the gradient calculation problem stated above.

 ### Sampling rate

 The word2vec C code implements an equation for calculating a probability with which to keep a given word in the vocabulary.

 $w_i$ is the word, $z(w_i)$ is the fraction of the total words in the corpus that are that word.
-For example, if the word “peanut” occurs 1,000 times in a 1 billion word corpus, then $z(‘peanut’) = 1E-6$.
+For example, if the word “peanut” occurs 1,000 times in a 1 billion word corpus, then $z('peanut') = 1E-6$.

 There is also a parameter in the code named ‘sample’ which controls how much subsampling occurs, and the default value is 0.001.
 Smaller values of ‘sample’ mean words are less likely to be kept.